MrSwitch/node-shunt/README.md

 # Shunt (A Shit alternative to Grunt, hence Sh+unt)

-Shunt works on files to combines, minify and replace strings etc, so that what gets spat out is nicely packed for production.
+Shunt works on files to combine, minify and replace strings etc. What gets spat out is nicely packed for production.

 # Install